Shortening: Shortened dough

 A short dough is one that is crumbly or mealy.
 The opposite of a short dough is a "long" dough, one that stretches.

 Vegetable shortening (or butter, or other solid fats) can produce both types of dough; the difference is in technique.
-To produce a short dough, which is commonly used for tarts, the shortening is cut into the flour with a pastry blender, pair of table knives, fingers, or other utensil until the resulting mixture has a fine, cornmeal-like texture.
+To produce a short dough, which is commonly used for tarts, the shortening is cut into the flour with a food processor, a pastry blender, a pair of table knives, fingers, or other utensil until the resulting mixture has a fine, cornmeal-like texture.
 For a long dough, the shortening is cut in only until the pea-sized crumbs are formed, or even larger lumps may be included.
 After cutting in the fat, the liquid (if any) is added and the dough is shaped for baking.

 Neither short dough nor long flake dough are considered to be creamed or stirred batters.

-Health concerns and reformulation

-In the early 21st century, vegetable shortening became the subject of some health concerns due to its traditional formulation from partially hydrogenated vegetable oils that contain trans fat, a type not found in significant amounts in any naturally occurring food that have been linked to a number of adverse health effects.
-Consequently, a low trans fat variant of Crisco was introduced in 2004.
-In January 2007, all Crisco products were reformulated to contain less than one gram of trans fat per serving, and the separately marketed trans-fat free version introduced in 2004 was consequently discontinued.
-In 2006, Cookeen was also reformulated to remove trans fats.
+Types

+In the most general sense, shortening is a hydrogenated fat, and it is used to make a short dough by physically or mechanically reducing the length of fibers.
+Not everything that can shorten dough is necessarily called by the name of shortening.
+For example, butter and margarine can be used to shorten dough; however, these are not usually called shortening.
+Similarly, liquid shortening is a pourable liquid that most home cooks would not recognize as shortening.

+In baking, different shortening products have different shortening power, or ability to affect a dough's composition.
+For example, lard has higher shortening power than butter, due to butter's water content.
+Similarly, melted vegetable shortening has a higher shortening power than the same vegetable shortening in solid form.

+Modern margarine is made mainly of refined vegetable oil and water, and may also contain milk.

+Vegetable shortening shares many properties with lard: both are semi-solid fats with a higher smoke point than butter and margarine.
+They contain less water and are thus less prone to splattering, making them safer for frying.
+Lard and vegetable shortening have a higher fat content, compared to about 80% for butter and margarine.

+Specialized cake margarines and shortenings tend to contain a few percent of monoglycerides whereas other margarines typically have less.
+Called emulsified shortenings or high-ratio shortenings, they blend better with hydrophilic ingredients such as sugar.
+A high-ratio shortening is used in cake recipes whose ratio of flour to sugar (by weight) has a higher amount of sugar.